TranslatorSRI/SRI_testing/tests/onehop/README.md

 So the steps for a KP:

-1. Copy the KP template from teh repository `templates` into a distinctly named file
+1. Copy the KP template from the repository  [templates/KP](templates/KP) into a distinctly named file.
+(Note: update the file to the latest standards as described above).
 2. Edit the copied file to add or remove test data edges using the KP's metaknowledge graph catalog of S-P-O patterns as a guide, and specifying subject and object entries for each triple with a real identifiers that should be retrievable from the KP.
-3. Publish the resulting file as a JSON resource dereferenced online by the KP's **info.x-trapi.test_data_location** property.
+3. Publish the resulting file as a JSON resource dereferenced online by the **info.x-trapi.test_data_location** property in the KP's Translator SmartAPI Registry entry.

 #### General Recommendations for Edge Test Data